 How I Work

 Neuroscience and Spirituality are in agreement.
 You are wired to transform and grow.
-Of course life happens, but if you are feeling stuck, lonely, anxious or depressed, there may be blocks to be acknowledged, understood and worked through.
+Feeling stuck, lonely, anxious or depressed may signal that there are blocks to acknowledge, understand and work through.
 In sessions together, I will guide the process to build upon your strengths, listen to what your gut is telling you, and address difficult and painful experiences when needed.
 We will understand your inner world, enable guidance to emerge, and plan good actions.

 You are also wired to connect.
-In fact, all profound change & development happens in the context of an emotional relationship, and I view our therapeutic relationship as a healing vehicle.
+In fact, all profound change & development in life happens in the context of an emotional relationship, and I view our therapeutic relationship as a healing vehicle.
 In sessions together, you will find me checking in with you about how you are receiving me.
 How do you feel about what you just shared?
 We will stay in-tune, fix when we're not, and co-create the connection that serves you.

 Education and Experience

 I have a Masters in Couple and Family Therapy.
 My educational interests & experiences give me a platform of expertise in social-emotional development across the lifespan, conflict resolution skills, and relationship patterns.
 My work is strongly influenced by the latest neuroscience findings, human attachment theory & psychodynamic thinking.
 In addition, I have extensive education in and draw heavily from Emotionally Focused Therapy, the DIR®/Floortime™ approach and AEDP (Accelerated Experiential Dynamic Psychotherapy), all of which emphasize the importance of emotional engagement & attunement in relationships.